Skip to main content

 Route Supabase Auth and Security Emails Through Sequenzy SMTP

 The database webhook above handles subscriber sync.
 Supabase Auth emails are a separate path.
-If you want Supabase invites, magic links, password resets, and security notifications to send through Sequenzy too, configure Supabase to use Sequenzy SMTP and point each Supabase email template at a Sequenzy transactional email.
+If you want Supabase invites, magic links, password resets, and security notifications to send through Sequenzy too, Sequenzy can configure Supabase SMTP and the Supabase Auth email templates through OAuth.

 SettingValue